TimVanOnckelen/super-access-manager/readme.txt

 * Fix: Guest had no access on pages that hat rules before, now everyone has access when no rules is set

 = 0.1.3 =
-* Tweak: Filter out non accessable pages in category counters
+* Tweak: Filter out non accessible pages in category counters

 = 0.1.2 =
-* Base plugin relaese
+* Base plugin release